sighupio/fury-kubernetes-logging/katalog/minio-ha/MAINTENANCE.md

 # MinIO HA - maintenance

-To maintain the MinIO package, you should follow this steps.
+To maintain the MinIO package, you should follow these steps.

 Download the latest tgz from [Main Minio repository releases][github-releases].